mattmcf/myCompiler/parser/README.md

 ## Implementation Specifics

 ### Error Handling
-We used Bison's special error token within certain productions to
+We used Bison's special error token within certain productions to catch syntax errors and report them along with the line number that they occur on.

+Our parser reports syntax errors and continues parsing until it either finishes parsing or the number of errors exceeds a max error variable that we set in parser.y.
+If the parser finishes parsing, the parser will output the syntax error reports along with the parsed tree structure.
+However, if there are syntax errors reported, there are no guarantees as to the validity of the parse tree output.
+If the number of errors exceeds the max error value, the parser will abort and inform the user of the syntax errors found up until the point of abortion.

 ### Testing Files
 All test files live in the tests directory